kitzeslab/audiomoth-performance/README.md

 sensitivity charts.
 Metrics are reported for recordings in free space and in various protective housings.
-It includes tests from an open grassland environment and a mixed second-growth forest and reports the effects of strapping AudioMoths to trees of different sizes.*
+It includes tests from an open grassland environment and a mixed second-growth forest and reports the effects of strapping AudioMoths to trees of different sizes.

+An Appendix provides additional tests of the Open Acoustics Devices injection-molded case and of the SongMeter Micro ARU by Wildlife Acoustics.*

 Correspondence: `sam.lapp at pitt.edu`